ptrushin/proton-cube-viewer/README.md

 # in the plans

-* replace aggrid to ant table
+* replace aggrid with ant table
+* add snowflake schema
+* add time dimension

 # npm